klmmmv/thesis/chap3.md

 SIGNATUREs
 ~~~

-In this basic we can see that the ASM module is called $m$ and it imports the functions
+In this basic ASM we can see that the ASM module is called $m$ and it imports the functions
 $id_11$ to $id_{1l_1} from the module $m1$ (accordingly it does so with functions from up to the module $m_k$).
 Further the module exports its functions with the names $id_1$ to $id_e$.
 Only functions which are
 exported in their defining module, can be imported into other modules.